Introduction to Portland, Maine

 Christopher Levett is recognized as the first European settler in the area.
 Levett was an English naval captain and in 1623 created a settlement in the Casco Bay region.
 Another settlement was established by the English in 1632 and was primarily used for fishing and trading.
 The town was given the name Casco.
 The named had been changed to Falmouth in 1658.
 In 1675 during the King's Philip's War the Wampanoag natives destroyed the village.
 A new village was constructed and was again ruined by the Wampanoag.
 The village was then rebuilt and subsequently torn apart by the Royal Navy during the American Revolutionary War.
 After the war was over a portion of Falmouth known as "The Neck" became a thriving commercial port.

 Falmouth Neck became a separate town and was given the name Portland in 1786.
 Portland was recognized as a major railroad location in the 20th century.
-The Great Fire which occured in 1866 during an Independence Day celebration destroyed a vast majority of the commercial buildings and ruined hundreds of houses.
+The Great Fire which occurred in 1866 during an Independence Day celebration destroyed a vast majority of the commercial buildings and ruined hundreds of houses.
 The city was rebuilt and the new structures were made from brick and provided the city with a Victorian appearance.

 Amtrack's Downeaster provides train service to Boston.
 Portland International Jetport provides service for the area.
 Numerous locations in Casco Bay are provided service by ferry.
 The Metro offers bus transportation throughout the city.